xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

   metric 10
 </pre>>

-<b>This is all that is needed to enable Segment Routing, and you can already see the simplicity in its deployment vs additional label distribution protocols like LDP and RSVP-TE.</b>
+This is all that is needed to enable Segment Routing, and you can already see the simplicity in its deployment vs additional label distribution protocols like LDP and RSVP-TE
+{: .notice--info}

 ## Dual-Plane Fabric using SR Flexible Algorithms
 The dual plane design extends the base configuration by defining a topology based on SR flexible algorithms.
 Defining two independent topologies allows us to easily support disjoint services across the IX fabric.
 IX operators can offer diverse services without the fear of convergence on common links.
 This can be done with a minimal amount of configuration.
 Flex-algo also supports LFA and will ensure LFA paths are also constrainted to a specific topology.